 After many delays, the 3G network shutdown is finally happening – with tens of millions of connected devices losing connectivity in a single calendar year.
 This sudden shift has huge implications for society as consumers, businesses, and device manufacturers scramble to adjust to this new normal.

-If you have specific questions about upgrading any of the 2G- or 3G-dependent routers in the edge devices you manufacture or solar asset portfolios you manage, schedule a free consultation with us today.
+If you have specific questions about upgrading any of the 2G- or 3G-dependent routers in the edge devices you manufacture or solar asset portfolios you manage, schedule a free consultation today.